List of all issue types

 });

-This could cause crashes because the variable is likely to be freed if the block uses it later.
+This could cause crashes because the variable is likely to be freed when the code is executed, leaving the pointer dangling.

 DANGLING_POINTER_DEREFERENCEβ